bdeLong/liri-node-app/README.md

 ![LIRI OMDB no choice](Screenshots/OMDB_no_choice.png)

-...LIRI defaults the user's choice to "Mr. Nobody" and returns the OMDB API response as before:
+...LIRI defaults the user's choice to "Mr. Nobody" and returns the OMDB API response as before.

 ![LIRI OMDB no choice results](Screenshots/OMDB_no_choice_results.png)

-If the user wants to search for a band/artist to see what concerts they're playing, after node liri.js they would type concert-this and then a band's/artist's name.
+If the user wants to search for a band/artist to see what concerts they're playing, after node liri.js, they would type concert-this and then a band's/artist's name.

 ![LIRI Concert choice](Screenshots/Concert_choice.png)